Rari-Capital/nova/docs/README.md

 - `execHash`: The hash of the executed request.

 Claims input tokens earned from executing a request.
-Request creators must also call this function if their request reverted to claim their input tokens (as input tokens are not sent to executors if the request reverts).
+Request creators must also call this function if their request reverted to claim their input tokens (as input tokens are not sent to relayers if the request reverts).

 ::: tip
 This function may consume a fair bit of gas as it transfers multiple ERC20s at once.